|Gloria Shoemaker||Head of School|

 Heritage Academy uses a block scheduling model.
 The academic year is divided into two semesters.
 Most students take three courses each semester, allowing them to complete six credits per year.
 Each course is scheduled for 90 minutes.
 Students receive one credit for each high school course they pass.
 The student-faculty ratio is 8:1.

-Heritage Academy students are required to earn a minimum of 23 credits in grades 9-12.
-In addition, students will participate in their extracurricular passion and are encouraged to attend at least one cultural event per school year.
+Heritage Academy students are required to earn a minimum of 21 credits in grades 9-12.
+In addition, students will participate in their extracurricular passion.

 to include Algebra 1, Geometry, Algebra 2